thucke/docker-images/OracleDatabase/README.md

 Sample Docker build files to facilitate installation, configuration, and environment setup for DevOps users.
 For more information about Oracle Database please see the [Oracle Database Online Documentation](http://docs.oracle.com/database/121/index.htm).

 ## How to build and run
-This project offers sample Dockerfiles for:
- * Oracle Database 12c Release 2 (12.2.0.1) Enterprise Edition and Standard Edition 2
- * Oracle Database 12c Release 1 (12.1.0.2) Enterprise Edition and Standard Edition 2
- * Oracle Database 11g Release 2 (11.2.0.2) Express Edition.
+This project offers a sample Dockerfile for Oracle Database 11g Release 2 (11.2.0.2) Express Edition.

 To assist in building the images, you can use the [buildDockerImage.sh](dockerfiles/buildDockerImage.sh) script.
 See below for instructions and usage.